ethereum-optimism/optimism/specs/deposits.md

 If a deposit runs out of gas or has some other failure, the mint will succeed and the nonce of the account will be increased, but no other state transition will occur.

+If `isSystemTransaction` in the deposit is set to `true`, the gas used by the deposit is unmetered.
+It must not be subtracted from the gas pool and the `usedGas` field of the receipt must be set to 0.

 #### Nonce Handling

 Despite the lack of signature validation, we still increment the nonce of the `from` account when a